 Financial Disclosure: The law requires public officials to disclose all income, assets, and personal gifts in a confidential report to the Integrity Commission.
-Critics stated the legislation was inadequately enforced and the act should be strengthened.
-The commission, required by law to have three members, had only one member, who critics alleged was allied with the government.
+The commission has the power to investigate public officials without a formal complaint being lodged against them, but lacked adequate staff and resources to investigate.
+The commissioner made a formal request to the government for additional resources to investigate Michael.